pmary/pmary.github.io/_posts/en/2026-02-17-the-broken-ladder-part-2-how-to-build-a-retention-moat-before-the-senior-talent-crisis-hits.markdown

 Here's a stat that should make every engineering leader uncomfortable: the 2025 DORA report found that despite 90% AI adoption across surveyed teams, AI correlated with a 1.5% decrease in delivery throughput and a 7.2% reduction in delivery stability.
 Upwork's 2024 study tells the same story from the human side: Among the most productive AI users, 88% report burnout, and they're twice as likely to quit.
 Output metrics said everything was fine.
 The people and the systems were degrading underneath.

-I learned this the hard way.
-For the first two months after our AI rollout, every dashboard looked great.
-PRs merged faster, cycle time dropped, deployment frequency climbed.
-Then we had a production incident that should have been caught in review.
-The engineer who'd approved the PR told me he'd been averaging 15 reviews a day and "the AI code all looks the same after a while."
-Our output metrics had been hiding a capability problem.
+It's a scenario that's becoming all too common.
+In the first few weeks after adopting AI, every dashboard turns green.
+PRs get merged faster, development cycle time drops, deployment frequency climbs.
+And then a production incident hits.
+One that should have been caught in review.
+You find out the reviewer was averaging 15 PRs a day and that "AI-generated PRs all start to look the same."
+At that point, output metrics are masking a skills problem.

-After that incident, I stopped trusting output metrics on their own.
+I stopped trusting output metrics on their own.
 Here's what I added:

 **Code review quality.** Track whether reviews are catching meaningful issues versus rubber-stamping approvals.
-We started tagging review comments as "nitpick," "bug," or "design concern".
-The ratio tells you whether reviews are substantive or performative.
+By tagging review comments as "nitpick," "bug," or "design concern", the ratio will tells you whether reviews are substantive or performative.

 **Incident resolution depth.** When engineers respond to incidents, are they following runbooks or contributing root cause analysis?
-We started tracking whether the post-mortem included a root cause the engineer identified independently versus one escalated to a senior.
+You can track whether the post-mortem included a root cause the engineer identified independently versus one escalated to a senior.
 The trend over quarters tells you more about growth than any sprint velocity chart.

 **Architecture decision participation.** Are mid-levels contributing to ADRs?
 Are they raising trade-offs the team hadn't considered?
 I started requiring at least one mid-level reviewer on every ADR.
 Not as a gate, but as a growth mechanism.
 The quality of their comments became one of my clearest signals for promotion readiness.

 **AI usage patterns.** Engineers who use AI primarily for generation ("write this for me") develop differently from those who use it for exploration ("explain this," "compare approaches," "what could go wrong here").
 You don't need to surveil individual prompts but you can build team norms that push toward exploratory use.
-When my team was producing more of the wrong thing faster, we needed to measure *how* people worked with AI, not just what they shipped.
+In some OpenAI teams, the engineers deliver the prompt with the PR, allowing the reviewer to measure *how* he worked with AI, not just what they shipped.

 ## Where to Start: A 90-Day Plan